jeremymeng/cli/Documentation/specs/runtime-configuration-file.md

 This section contains a union of all the dependencies found in the various targets, and contains common metadata for them.
 Specifically, it contains the `type`, as well as a boolean indicating if the library can be serviced (`serviceable`, only for `package`-typed libraries) and a SHA-512 hash of the package file (`sha512`, only for `package`-typed libraries.

-**Open Question**: We could probably exclude projects from this set in order to reduce duplication.
-The main reason this is a separate section is because that's how the lock file is formatted and we want to try an keep this format the same if possible.

-## `runtimes` Section

-This section contains data gathered from the `runtime.json` files in packages during the restore process.
-It is used by the "portable" deployment model to encode the fallbacks through various RIDs.
-For example, `corehost` may detect that the current RID is `win8-x64`, due to running on Windows 8 in a 64-bit process.
-However, packages in the portable deployment model may provide assets for the `win7-x64` RID.
-In this case, `corehost` needs to know that `win8-x64` can load `win7-x64` assets.
-This data is encoded in the `runtimes` section of the deps file.
-The data is stored separately per Target Framework Moniker (though in practice, a `.deps.json` file will only ever have one entry; this is done simply to mirror the `project.lock.json` format).
-When running a particular target (as defined by `runtimeTarget`), where `portable` is set to `true`, only the `runtimes` entry matching that target name should be used.

 ## How the file is used

 The file is read by two different components: